siggraph-pin-pression-gripper/pin-pression-gripper-video/README.md

 Project of Pin-pression Grippers for Dexterous Grasping with Dynamic In-hand Adjustment

 ## Demonstration of real-world experiments
-We develope a physical prototype of the pin-pression gripper during the rebuttal period.
+We develope a physical prototype of the pin-pression gripper.

 ![](assets/Real-world/Sim2real.png)
 ![](assets/Real-world/real-world-1.gif)